 Winemaking – Wow, the learning curve is crazy intense.
 We learned to lean on those that have walked this same path before us.
 Fortunately, through successful networking, we have developed several deep friendships with individuals that share a passion for making incredible wine.
 They have been critical to helping us work through the intense winemaking process and numerous mistakes we have made along the way.
 We also joined a local wine group, the Contra Costa Wine Group, an organization of home winemakers dedicated to making and drinking good wine by improving their craft through education and fellowship.

-Each year, we reflect on events that occurred during the year that we want to celebrate through the design of our label.
+Wine Labeling – Each year, we reflect on events that occurred during the year that we want to celebrate through the design of our label.
 Last year, we imagined a free-spirited canine design that celebrated the life of our vineyard dog, Mocha, who passed away shortly after harvest.
 It incorporated design elements of our vineyard and Mocha’s enchanting personality.
 This year, we dedicated our 2015 vintage to the birth of our first granddaughter, Lucy, and all the joy she brings us.
-The design includes a profile of her face, her actual feet imprints, and incorporates elephant images that remind us of the monthly anniversary photos her mother takes of Lucy with her favorite stuffed toy, an elephant (you can find that label on page 28 as a 2018 Label Contest Honorable Mention).
+The design includes a profile of her face, her actual feet imprints, and incorporates elephant images that remind us of the monthly anniversary photos her mother takes of Lucy with her favorite stuffed toy, an elephant.

 Our journey from wine drinkers, to vineyard farmers, to budding winemakers could not have happened without the support of an amazing set of relationships.
 The Milam Family Vineyard wine is truly the result of an extended network of family and friends that share an all-in passion for wine.